hanishkvc/prgs-rustland-tester-fuzzerk/README.md

 * On thinking further, and looking at the asm script file as well as the writen file, and also few more test runs, realised the obvious it was triggering when I was writing/entering more data than the buffer size.
+* Rather has iobread logic uses the length of the buffer passed to it to decide, how much data to read, so if one passes data more than the given buffers length, then the 2nd time read is called, it will read the remaining data from the 1st send.
+Now If this remaining data is smaller than the initial buffer length specified, then subsequent iobread, will try to read only that much data at a time, bcas buf length after iobread is amount of data read.

+  So dont forget to set the buffer length using bufnew, each time, b4 calling iobread.

 ### TODO